alexolinux/k8s-vanilla-cluster/README.md

 ## Purpose

-This is a K8s Project to build and automate Kubernetes cluster with a control plane and worker nodes.
+This is a K8s lightweight automation Project to build and automate Kubernetes cluster with a control plane and worker nodes.
 It supports both RHEL-based and Debian/Ubuntu-based Linux distributions.
 The script simplifies the process of setting up a Kubernetes cluster for local or small-scale environments, providing a straightforward way to get started with Kubernetes deployment.

 ## Context: K8s Vanilla x Cloud Providers